- Curruca nisoria

 First winter birds are similar to Garden Warbler but that species lack to pattern on undertail coverts

-Main breeding range is from eastern Germany, the Czech Republic and eastern Austria south-east to Bulgaria and east to the foothills of the Urals, the Caspian and Caucasus.
-Also breeds in scattered pockets in southern Sweden (mainly coastal areas and Oland and Gotland), and the south coast of Finland, in southern Switzerland and northern Italy, throughout the Balkans and possibly also Turkey.
-Probably now extinct as a breeding species in Denmark.
+The main breeding range is from eastern Germany, the Czech Republic and eastern Austria south-east to Bulgaria and east to the foothills of the Urals, the Caspian and Caucasus.
+Also breeds in scattered pockets in southern Sweden (mainly coastal areas and Öland and Gotland), and the south coast of Finland, in southern Switzerland and northern Italy, throughout the Balkans and possibly also Turkey.
+Formerly bred in southeastern Denmark, becoming extinct as a breeding species after 1998.

 Leaves breeding areas in August-September to winter in East Africa, travelling via the eastern Mediterranean.
 Return movement takes place in mid-late May.
 Passage birds occur throughout east and Southeast Europe and the Middle East and occurs as a rare migrant as far west as Britain.
 Around 100-150, mainly 1st-winter birds, occur per year in Britain chiefly in the Northern Isles, on the east and south coasts and on Scilly.
 Most occur in August-October, very rare in spring.